gridai/grid-docs/docs/products/add-data-to-grid-datastores/README.md

 We only recommend using private S3 buckets for BYOC users.
 This can be accomplished with the following steps:

-1. follow the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/).
+1. follow the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/) to provide cross account access.
-2. Use the following policy to give access to all the contents within your bucket:
+2. If you wish to grant access to all your buckets contents use the following bucket policy:
 ```
 {
     "Version": "2012-10-17",